Find the best prices for you!

 Sydney insider information

-- Taronga Zoo, opened in 1916, is located in a spectacular elevated waterfront setting overlooking the Sydney Harbour Bridge, the Cove and the Opera House.
-The zoo, which boasts Australia's finest collection of native animals as well as exotic species, is a 12-minute ferry ride from the CBD.
-The Sky Safari cable car can whisk you from the zoo wharf up to the zoo entrance.
+- Taronga Zoo was opened in 1916 and sits on high land along the waterfront overlooking the Sydney Harbour Bridge, the Cove and the Opera House.
+The zoo is just 12 minutes by ferry from the central business district.
+The Sky Safari cable car runs between the zoo wharf and the top of the zoo.

 Airports for Sydney

 More information about Sydney